hpehl/community-template/README.md

 ## Security

-You can give instructions for how to report a security vulnerability in your project by adding a security policy to your repository.
+You can give instructions on reporting a security vulnerability in your project by adding a security policy to your repository.
 If your repository contains a file called SECURITY.md, users who create an issue will see a link to your project's security policy.

-This repository contains an example for a security policy which is an excerpt of the official Red Hat security policy.
+This repository contains an example of a security policy excerpt from the official Red Hat security policy.

 **References:**